cornwallis105/domestication-mod/README.md

 The bonus florets from Interstellar Franchising replace the normal bonus clerk jobs from this tradition.
 Domesticators get a +10 base bonus and +10% production bonus to consumer goods to balance out the increased consumer goods upkeep from the Chemical Bliss living standard.

-In addition, I have included my takes on the Affini Empire and Terran Accord civilizations.
+In addition, I have included my takes on the Affini Compact and Terran Accord civilizations.
 Neither of these in-game representations should be considered canon.
 To use these civs, copy the contents of \custom_civs\user_empire_designs.txt into your user_empire_designs.txt file.
 This file is typically located at C:\Users\\{username}\Documents\Paradox Interactive\Stellaris\user_empire_designs.txt